NeuronEnix/office-sim-ply/Invoice/README.md

 `python 3.x`

 Python Module needed:
-`pip install pandas, numpy`
+`pip install pandas, xlrd, openpyxl`
-( and some more as well which i don't remember, just install the module that the program demands when you run it ) install `pyinstaller` if you want to make an .exe file
+( and some more as well, just install the module that the program demands when you run it. )

+Install `pyinstaller` if you want to make an .exe file

 Documentation are in
 `Purchase.py`: for `pur_inv`, `pur_sale`